-Beginning and ending in Bodrum, ancient Halicarnassus, birthplace of Herodotus, this archaeological gulet cruise and cultural escorted tour in Turkey visits some of the country’s prettiest and most interesting sites.
+Beginning and ending in Bodrum, ancient Halicarnassus, birthplace of Herodotus, this tour, one of our many expert-led gulet cruises in Turkey visits some of the country’s prettiest and most interesting sites.

 The highlights are plentiful: from the small harbour of Myndos, where Cassius moored after murdering Caesar, to Iasos, a wealthy port, famed for its fish market and red marble.
 Iasos’ past vitality is revealed by the splendid ruins that litter the site – from the colonnaded agora to the Roman villa decked with mosaics.